 Being the only tourists with this family for a couple of days was really special and definitely a highlight of my trip to Peru!

-I like when I am backpacking round a country to really spend time with the local people and experience the culture, and not just see places to tick them off like many tourists.
+I like when I am backpacking around a country to really spend time with the local people and experience the culture, and not just see places to tick them off like many tourists.

 Only a few of the floating islands offer a homestay, Uros Khantati being one of them.
 Here is the link to the website of the family we stayed with on Uros Khantati.